cocos/cocos-docs/en/extension/extends-inspector.md

 });
 ```

 Cocos Creator's Inspector extension uses [vuejs](http://vuejs.org/) for UI.
 Here we define a vue component.
-and set `props` in the component so that it contains `target` data to complete the entire Inspector data definition.
+And set `props` in the component so that it contains `target` data to complete the entire Inspector data definition.

 The `target` is an instance of our `Foobar` class in the Inspector.